crnbrdrck/ked/README.md

 The first scripting language of [The People's Republic of Cork](http://en.wikipedia.org/wiki/Cork_\(city\)).

+## Documentation
-See the [documentation](http://adam-lynch.github.io/ked/) (maintained at the [gh-pages](https://github.com/adam-lynch/ked/tree/gh-pages) branch).
+See the original [documentation](http://adam-lynch.github.io/ked/) showcasing the initial design of the language.

+There will also be documentation more akin to a reference available sometime at https://crnbrdrck.xyz/ked.

+## Why I Am Doing It
-This interpreter is being built by [crnbrdrck](https://github.com/crnbrdrck) in the wonderful Crystal Programming Language by following [this tutorial](https://ruslanspivak.com/lsbasi-part1/)
+This interpreter is being built by me ([crnbrdrck](https://github.com/crnbrdrck)), in the wonderful Crystal Programming Language, by following [this tutorial](https://ruslanspivak.com/lsbasi-part1/)

 I'm doing this for a few reasons;
 1. I wanted to learn how interpreters function